DamnWidget/SublimePySide/README.markdown

 Overview
 ========

-Sublime PySide adds Qt support for Sublime Text 2 on Python.
+Sublime PySide adds Qt (PySide and PyQt4) support for Sublime Text 2 on Python.

 Python support is build for PySide and PyQt4 as well.
 This has been tested on Linux and Mac OSX